Vallombrosa Abbey

 Vallombrosa is a Benedictine abbey in the comune of Reggello (Tuscany, Italy), about 30 km south-east of Florence, in the Apennines, surrounded by forests of beech and firs.
 It was founded by Florentine nobleman Giovanni Gualberto in 1038 and became the mother house of the Vallumbrosan Order.

+History

-It was enlarged around 1450 and took on its current appearance at the end of the 15th century.
+What began as a hermit's small wooden hut was followed by a built stone church in 1058.
+This was enlarged around 1450 and took on its current appearance at the end of the 15th century.
 In 1529, after the looting by Charles V, the east tower was built.
 Between 1575 and 1578, Galileo Galilei was educated there and then withdrawn by his father, before taking orders, and moved to Pisa to study medicine.
 In the 17th century the walls were erected, and in the 18th century the fishing ponds dug.
 Today the monastery is open to tourists and its "Antica Farmacia" sells local produce such as herbal teas and liqueurs made following antique recipes.
 Among these is the rare and legendary Dry Gin of Vallombrosa.